 Intact gross and fine motor functions, sensation and equilibrium are necessary for PA curriculum completion and for patient care.
 The student must be able to execute coordinated movements in order to manipulate medical equipment andinstrumentation and to perform medical procedures.
 One must be able to conduct a physical exam using palpation, percussion and auscultation, while being able to assist with patient movements and transfers.

 The intellectual ability to assimilate large amounts of complex information is necessary for successful completion of the PA Program.
 A PA must be able to extract and synthesize significant information from the medical history, physical exam and diagnostic testing to formulate diagnoses and care plans.
 Problem-solving skills within time constraints, given written, verbal and visual information are essential for program success.
 Additionally, one must be able to comprehend and retain information learned from the educational process, medical literature, clinical experience and continuing medical education to deliver quality patient care.
-Critical thinking by using knowledge and reasoning to complete tasks, as well as to analyze, implement, assess and reassess patient information and care plans is also required.
+Critical thinking by combining knowledge and reasoning to complete tasks, as well as to analyze, implement, assess and reassess patient information and care plans is also required.

 The program expects that all students will conduct themselves in a professional, compassionate and emotionally mature manner.
 Professional dress, language and actions are expected of the PA student.
 The student is to be respectful to others, including but not limited to other classmates, instructors and staff, health care team members, as well as patients and family members.